 All parties are committed to working collaboratively to support a safe community, where residents and students alike can enjoy the amenities and activities that remain accessible under pandemic rules.

 The Town has heightened its physical presence (patrols) in neighbourhoods where parties are known to occur.
 Acadia and the ASU are working to educate students about expectations of good neighbourly conduct and the consequences of failing to meet them.

 Acadia has enacted stringent pandemic-related safety practices and protocols to comply with all public health directives, including directive and information signage, and the wearing of masks.
-Acadia's mask policy requires anyone entering publicly accessible buildings on campus to wear a non-medical mask or face covering.
-Masks are not required in a single-person office or a private residence room, or when another PPE is in effect, such as a plexiglass barrier.
+Acadia's mask policy requires anyone entering publicly accessible buildings on campus to wear a non-medical mask or face covering in all common areas and classrooms.
+Masks are not required in a single-person office, private residence room, or designated mask-exempt study space.
 However, face coverings must be worn when it is not possible or predictable to maintain two-metres (six-feet) of physical distance.
 Examples include hallways, elevators, classrooms, and restrooms.
 Masks are also recommended in outdoor spaces on campus and required where physical distance cannot be maintained.
 Exceptions will be considered for those individuals for whom wearing a face-covering poses health concerns, or physical challenges.